 Where to Stay at Vallter 2000

-As mentioned previously, with the exception of campervans, you can’t stay on site.
-There are a number of towns nearby, including Camprodon and Setcases, where you’ll find lodging options.
+As mentioned above, with the exception of campervans, you can’t stay on site.
+There are a number of towns nearby though, including Camprodon and Setcases, where you’ll find lodging options.

-We stayed in Hotel Resguard del Vents, in Ribes de Freser, which at 90 minutes is quite a drive, but still feasible for a day trip.
+We stayed in Hotel Resguard del Vents, in Ribes de Freser, which at 90 minutes is quite a drive, but feasible if you’re coming for a day trip.
 You’re going to want a car to make your way up to the mountain though.

 2. Vall de Núria

-The Vall de Núria is quite unique in terms of ski resorts, in that there’s no vehicular access to it.
-Instead, you have to park in one of the villages at the bottom of the mountain, and then take a special rack rail train up the mountain.
+The Vall de Núria is quite unique amongst ski resorts, in that there’s no vehicular access to it.
+Instead, you have to park in one of the villages at the bottom of the mountain, and then take a special rack rail train up to the resort.
 This is a beautiful ride in of itself, and well worth doing even if you aren’t going skiing.
 Tip: sit on the right side of the train as you go up the mountain for the best views.

-At the ski resort itself there’s a large building which serves as the main resort hub, with accommodation, equipment hire, restaurants, a cafeteria, and an information centre.
+At the ski resort itself there’s a large building which houses the main resort hub, with accommodation, equipment hire, restaurants, a cafeteria, and an information centre.
 It’s an important site of religious pilgrimage as well, so has more to offer the visitor than just winter activities.

-We enjoyed walking around the area and visiting the little church, as well as visiting the informative centre which went through the history of the valley (although most information is in Spanish and Catalan).
+We enjoyed walking around the area and visiting the little church, as well as visiting the informative centre which goes through the history of the valley (although most of the information is in Spanish and Catalan).

 On to the snow activities.
 Vall de Núria doesn’t have a huge skiing area, with 11 runs and 7.6km of slopes.
-However, it’s the perfect place for families and folks learning to ski, with on-site accommodation, a children’s play area with snow tubing and sledding, plus there’s a tour operator on site offering snow shoeing expeditions – something we very much enjoyed doing.
-You can even go ice scuba diving in the lake if you’re so inclined – not something you see very often!
+However, it’s the perfect place for families and folks learning to ski, with on-site accommodation, a children’s play area with snow tubing and sledding, plus a tour operator on site offering snow shoeing expeditions, which is something we very much enjoyed doing.
+You can even go ice scuba diving in the lake if you’re so inclined, not something you see very often.

-We just enjoyed all the activities available to us as well as the skiing (my sledding skills need a bit of work!), and would definitely recommend spending a night here.
+We just enjoyed all the activities available to us as well as the skiing (my sledding skills, I will admit, need a bit of work), and would recommend spending a night here.
 If you do, we think the full-board and half-board options are probably the best value.

 Where to Stay in Vall de Núria